RoyTrenneman/ESP8266-HTML-JSON-Web-Server/README.md

 # ESP8266-Server-HTML-JSON
 Remote control an irrigation water pump through javascript Webpage or GET requests.
-Get temperature / humidity, and level of the water tank.
+Get temperature / humidity from DHT22 sensor, and level of the water tank from ultrasonic sensor(TO DO).

 ### ESP8266-12E